diginet-ab/CorsProxy/README.md

 #### Using Postman

-Select the URL parameter content, right-click and select EncodeURIComponent.
+To encode the url query parameter correctly, select the URL parameter content, right-click and select EncodeURIComponent.